Redeem-Grimm-Satoshi/IMEI_Checker/README.md

 # How to run it

-Clone code in your android IDE and run!
+Clone code in your android IDE ( Electric Eel ) and run!

 # No time to run the code? no worries, download apk below